Constitution Day 2018 and 2019

 Though the monarchy was retained, the new constitution ended the 36-year rule of Francisco Franco and established a constitutional, limited monarchy that was essentially democratic in nature.

-For school children, Constitution Day means additional history lessons, and a select few high school students are even honoured to come to the parliament building in Madrid and publicly read a copy of the constitution there.
+Official celebrations of Constitution Day are primarily engaged in only by government officials.
+A select few high school students are honoured to come to the parliament building in Madrid and publicly read a copy of the constitution there.

 The flag of Spain is prominently displayed on Constitution Day.
 Its red and yellow bands of colour so familiar to modern Spaniards were first adopted as part of the constitution ratified in 1978, so it is more than “routine patriotism” that makes it appropriate to fly this flag on 6 December.